sveltejs/language-tools/packages/svelte-check/README.md

 `--compiler-warnings <code1:error|ignore,code2:error|ignore>` A list of Svelte compiler warning codes.
 Each entry defines whether that warning should be ignored or treated as an error.
 Warnings are comma-separated, between warning code and error level is a colon; all inside quotes.
 Example: --compiler-warnings "css-unused-selector:ignore,unused-export-let:error"

+`--diagnostic-sources <js,svelte,css>` A list of diagnostic sources which should run diagnostics on your code.
+Possible values are `js` (includes TS), `svelte`, `css`.
+Comma-separated, inside quotes.
+By default all are active.
+Example: --diagnostic-sources "js,svelte"

 ### More docs, preprocessor setup and troubleshooting

 [See here](/docs/README.md).